MaxAndreassen/python-syntax-playground/README.md

-A playground project used for me to practice learning / experimenting with Python.
+A playground repo used for me to practice learning / experimenting with Python.